leftshift/python_mvg_api/doc/index.rst

 Intro
 -----
 Not too long ago, MVG (aka Münchner Verkehrsgesellschaft) relaunched their `Website <http://mvg.de>`_, which now actually utilizes a JSON api!
 (I know, crazy, right?)
-This python module tries to provide easy to use access to most aspects of the mvg api[1].
+This python module tries to provide easy to use access to most aspects of the mvg api.

 It offers: